bjukovic/Hangman/README.md

 ```

-This project was made for course Programming Languages CS305 in the Fall semester of 2024/2025 academic year.
+This project was made for course Programming Languages CS305 in the Fall semester of 2024/2025 academic year and it is still in development.